-Entering the Air Force academy
+Entering the Air Force Academy

-Georgios Plionis was born on March 17, 1920 in Kymi, Evia and he enrolled in the Hellenic Air Force Academy in 1939.
+Georgios Plionis was born on March 17, 1920 in Kymi, Evia and enrolled in the Hellenic Air Force Academy in 1939.

 “Ever since I was a child, when I was in elementary school, I used to watch the planes in the sky and that made me want to fly too.
 It was my dream,” he once told the Athenian-Macedonian News Agency.

 Against his father’s objection to join the air force academy, he forged his signature on the parental permission papers required.

 “In order to be able to submit my papers, I forged my father’s signature…that would allow me to take part in the entry exams.
 I took the exam twice.
 The first time was in 1938.
 I was rejected by the health committee because I was too thin,” he said.

 The second time I passed the health committee evaluation.
 We were 1,200 candidates competing for 25 places.
 I came [in] 14th,” Plionis said.

 Just a year after Plionis entered the Air Force Academy, World War II broke out.
 Plionis was in the second year of studies, and with the rest of his fellow aspiring pilots, he was transferred to Argos to complete his flight training.

 After the Germans invaded Greece in April 1941, he was transferred to the British Royal Air Force (RAF) air base in Hamdan, Iraq, for training in their modern fighter jets, called Hurricanes.